-Because Zika infection during pregnancy can cause severe birth defects, pregnant women should not travel to the areas with active Zika Virus transmission.
+Because Zika infection during pregnancy may cause severe birth defects, pregnant women should not travel to the areas with active Zika Virus transmission.
 Partners of pregnant women and couples considering pregnancy should know the risks to pregnancy and take prevention steps.
 All travelers should strictly follow steps to prevent mosquito bites and prevent sexual transmission during and after the trip.

 The invasive mosquito responsible for ZIKV transmission has not been found in Marin County.
 To date, there have been no locally-acquired, mosquito-borne cases of ZIKV disease in Marin County, the Bay Area, or California.